Rehabilitation Counseling: Financial Aid

 Scholarships are available to both part-time and full-time graduate students.
-These are awarded on the basis of demonstrated financial need and are handled by the Program Director.
+These are awarded on the basis of merit and demonstrated financial need and are handled by the Program Director.
 These scholarships are distinctly different than the federal loans available to graduate students.
-Information and assistance in securing student loans can be obtained from the Office of Student Financial Services at (516) 463-8000.

 Federal Financial Aid